 Yoga blocks are essential for someone just starting yoga.
 Blocks allow you to ease into poses and support you when you can’t quite reach the floor or need extra space when moving through many poses.
 Blocks can also dramatically increase the effectiveness of your myofascial stretching practice when using the therapy balls.
 Yoga blocks come in different sizes and densities.
 Depending on your intention for use and your experience, you may choose different blocks.

 If you are purchasing blocks to use with your therapy balls, it is a great idea to have a set with two different sizes of blocks.
 This provides options with how far you can lift or tilt your body areas to angle into the therapy balls.
-This link offers a 3-inch and a 4-inch wide block.

 If you are purchasing blocks to support you as you ease into a yoga practice, I recommend a wider 4-inch set of blocks.
 This width is ofter more stability and comfortable for your hands as you lean into them.
 If you want an even greater sense of stability with your blocks, choose a cork option.
 They are heavier, but still offer some give when leaning into them.
 I love my cork blocks.
 They are pricier but when I’m doing a lot of sun salutations, they are helpful to provide a little extra room and stability with pulling my legs through from down dog.
 This brand offers both foam (in lots of pretty colors) and cork options in a 3 or 4-inch block set at a reasonable price.